MebelVia decreased the Cost of Sale by 11.5% using AI-driven multi-touch attribution

 “Investments in SegmentStream paid off in just 1 month”— MebelVia

-MebelVia is one of the largest furniture online retailers in Russia with millions of website visitors per month.
+MebelVia is one of the largest furniture online retailers in Eastern Europe with millions of website visitors per month.

 It acquires a significant part of its customer base through paid advertising channels such as Google Ads, Facebook, Criteo, and others.
 At this scale, it is extremely important to analyse the performance of paid ads and constantly test new optimisation approaches to decrease the Cost of Sale.

 In the process of doing so, the MebelVia team faced three main challenges that needed to be solved to achieve the maximum performance of their online advertising.

 1. Attribution problem

 MebelVia customers interact with many marketing channels and visit the website multiple times before they finally decide to buy.